-Is it coincidence?
-Not even close, here are the reasons why cats are one of most successful hunters ever walked on the Earth.
+Is it a coincidence?
+Not even close, here are the reasons why cats are one of the most successful hunters ever walked on the Earth.

 Click the image to see it larger, or read below for a textual version of the infographic.

 A cat can hear frequencies of ultrasound, inaudible by many animals, including humans and dogs.
-Smaller rodents, like mice, communicate to each other in those frequencies, which makes them easily discoverable by cats.
+Smaller rodents, like mice, communicate with each other in those frequencies, which makes them easily discoverable by cats.

 A cat not only uses them to measure openings, but whiskers can also detect movements of the prey held in the mouth.
 Each of the whiskers is attached to a separate nerve which lets the cat tell the exact direction and the strength of the movement.

-Whiskers can also give information about air currents caused by the movements of a nearby prey.
+Whiskers can also give information about air currents caused by the movements of nearby prey.

 Even though a cat can not see in total darkness, he is still able to see well in conditions what we presume as total darkness.

 The vision of a cat also has a high ability to notice movements and see separate objects in high contrast.
 Seeing a running prey is usually the primary hunting drive for a cat.